21-22 March, 2026

 Warm headwear (Buff or Beanie or Balaclava)

-Waterproof jackets that is breathable with fully taped seams and a hood
+Waterproof jacket – breathable with fully taped seams and a hood

 Gear Checks & Penalties